Colleges by Location

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
-You have a talent for media and communication?
+If you're a fan of the performing arts, there is a drama club you can get involved in.
+You have a passion for media and communication?
 The University of Alabama in Huntsville publishes its own newspaper.

 Student Services

-The University of Alabama in Huntsville provides a number of services crucial for a comfortable and secure life on campus.
+At The University of Alabama in Huntsville, there are many amenities required for a comfortable and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There are electronically operated dormitory entrances.
-There is a security patrol available 24/7.
+There are 24-hour emergency phone and alarm devices.
+The school's dormitory entrances are operated electronically.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

-All in all, campus life at The University of Alabama in Huntsville is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at The University of Alabama in Huntsville is rich and vibrant and provides everything most students need.

 Career Services